Learn to buy and sell antiques and collectibles

 I don't think so.
 I think it will increase my work improving the ebook, but that work will also allow me to get higher prices and may make it harder for people to copy me.

-FIRST OPTION - List the ebook as a classified ad in the everything else > information products category.
+FIRST OPTION - List the digital ebook in the everything else > information products category.
 I don't think this will work because few buyers would see it.

 Sure I could add keywords to the title and description so it came up in searches, but I was suspended for doing that six years ago.
 Keyword spamming is not a long term solution.